What is Pleiotropy in Genetics?

 The genes which are affected by human genetic disorders are mostly pleiotropic.
 For example, a person with a hereditary disorder known as Marfan syndrome could have a set of unrelated symptoms that involve the following:

-- Abnormal tall height
+- Abnormal tall height.

-- Dislocation of eye lens
+- Dislocation of the eye lens.

-- Lean fingers and toes
+- Lean fingers and toes.

 The above symptoms do not seem relevant but as it turns out, it could be traced back to the mutation of an individual gene.
 This gene encodes a protein into chains and makes fibrils that provide flexibility and strength to the body’s connective tissues.
 Mutations that are responsible for Marfan syndrome minimize the amount of functional protein formed by the body and results in lesser fibrils.